contentful/slash-developers/docs/java/index.md

 ### Vault

-A library to simplify persisting data retrieved from Contentful in SQLite.<br>
+A library to simplify persisting data retrieved from Contentful in SQLite.<br/>
 [View on GitHub](https://github.com/contentful/vault)

 ## Example apps